RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 The `webapp\web_modules\data\domain` module holds constants and enumeration corresponding to server results.
 Those constants are meant to be used in presentation code, providing an abstraction layer when dealing with states, types, and so on.
 They are dispatched into folders named after the corresponding microservice.

-*Order files status enumeration and enumeration values example - note that values array is useful for prop types: *
+*Order files status enumeration and enumeration values example - note that values array is especially useful for prop types: *
 ```js
 // webapp/web_modules/data/domain/order/OrderFileStatus.js
 import values from 'lodash/values'